larsks/monitor/README.rst

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-This software includes a soure file from daemonize, by Brian M. Clapper, which requires the following notice:
+This software includes a soure file from daemonize_, by Brian M. Clapper, which requires the following notice:

   Copyright 2003-2011 Brian M. Clapper.